AdobeDocs/experience-manager-cloud-service.nl-NL/help/implementing/developing/introduction/ui-structure.md

 <!--For more details about the concepts around the touch-enabled UI, continue to the article [Concepts of the AEM Touch-Enabled UI](/help/sites-developing/touch-ui-concepts.md).-->

-Zie de [JS-documentatieset](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/jsdoc/ui-touch/editor-core/index.html) voor meer technische informatie.
+Voor meer technische informatie raadpleegt u de [JS-documentatieset](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/jsdoc/ui-touch/editor-core/index.html) voor de pagina-editor.